quantumlib/Stim/doc/python_api_reference_vDev.md

 >         arg) can't be specified when doing so.
 >
 >         (The argument name `name` is no longer quite right, but being kept for backwards compatibility.)
->     targets: The gate targets.
-Gates implicitly broadcast over their targets.
+>     targets: The objects operated on by the gate.
+This can be either a single target or an iterable of
+>         multiple targets to broadcast the gate over.
+Each target can be an integer (a qubit), a
+>         stim.GateTarget, or a special target from one of the `stim.target_*` methods (such as a
+>         measurement record target like `rec[-1]` from `stim.target_rec(-1)`).
+>     arg: The "parens arguments" for the gate, such as the probability for a noise operation.
+A double or
->     arg: A double or list of doubles parameterizing the gate.
-Different gates take different arguments.
+>         list of doubles parameterizing the gate.
+Different gates take different parens arguments.
 For
->         example, X_ERROR takes a probability, OBSERVABLE_INCLUDE takes an observable index, and PAULI_CHANNEL_1
+>         example, X_ERROR takes a probability, OBSERVABLE_INCLUDE takes an observable index, and
->         takes three disjoint probabilities.
-For backwards compatibility reasons, defaults to (0,) for gates
+>         PAULI_CHANNEL_1 takes three disjoint probabilities.
+>
+>         Note: Defaults to no parens arguments.
+Except, for backwards compatibility reasons,
+>         `cirq.append_operation` (but not `cirq.append`) will default to a single 0.0 argument for gates
 >         that take exactly one argument.
-Otherwise defaults to no arguments.
 > ```

 ### `stim.Circuit.approx_equals(self, other: object, *, atol: float) -> bool`<a name="stim.Circuit.approx_equals"></a>